It’s called the “gig economy,” but independent contractor work has become so massive that it’s a major part of the US economy at large.

-According to Upwork’s annual report, a record 39% of the total US workforce performed freelance work in 2022—up 3 percentage points from 2021 and 2020.
-About 60 million Americans were part of the gig economy in 2022, freelancing either full- or part-time doing jobs like creative work, food delivery, ride-sharing, information technology, childcare, home repair services, and more.
+According to Upwork’s annual report, 38% of the total US workforce performed freelance work in 2023—down only 1 percentage point from 2022.
+About 64 million Americans were part of the gig economy in 2023, freelancing either full- or part-time doing jobs like creative work, food delivery, ride-sharing, information technology, childcare, home repair services, and more.

 Why is the gig economy growing so fast?